 We can help with advice about food, money, health, accommodation and benefits or we can get you in touch with lots of other services that can help you.

 We are open currently on Monday to Friday 10am -2pm offering hot take away food and welfare packs, advice, guidance and support appointments and access to telephone support from the Homeless GP Service and Achieve Recovery from our garden space or by phone.

 At this time, we can use your help with supplies of essential items.
 See the list of items that your help would make a difference.

 When you arrive at the centre, at the moment you will be directed to the garden at the side of the building, where essential services continue to be provided during the hours specified.
 If there is nobody available to direct you please ring the doorbell and we will be with you as soon as is possible.
 We are currently able to provide the following services:-

-Salford Loaves and Fishes is a registered charity, a company limited by guarantee, bringing together a wealth of experience and expertise in working with the homeless and vulnerable.
+Salford Loaves and Fishes is a registered charity, a company limited by guarantee, bringing together a wealth of experience and expertise in working with homeless and vulnerable people.

 To help people to develop the skills to act with confidence on their own behalf; eventually perhaps to assist others.
 We will start by walking alongside people as they seek to describe their situation and then to accompany them in sorting out their problems until they have sufficient confidence and self-esteem to tackle them.

 We try to meet the needs of our guests whatever they may be.
 These may range from need for basic things such as food and drink, clothing, warmth and shelter to such things as a listening ear, companionship or support with debt or addiction problems.
 We do not judge the people we serve but try to meet them where they are on their life journey and help them to move on to a better situation if that is what they want.

 Throughout all our acquaintance we try to offer hope to people who may sometimes feel pretty hopeless.
 We believe things can change, problems can be overcome, struggle and strife can and will pass.
 We want to share that positive hope.